volkanto/yaba/README.md

 Go to [Personal Access Tokens](https://github.com/settings/tokens) page on Github and generate new token to enable `yaba` CLI to access your repos.

-* Give your desired name to your perosonal access token with `Note` section.
+* Give your desired name to your personal access token with `Note` section.
 * Choosing `repo` scope is enough to use `yaba` CLI tool.

 Now, your personal access token is generated.
 Copy that token and define that one as an environment variable: